stefanusfelix/Capstone-Project/README.md

 Here are some features available in this program:

-Displaying data
+1. Displaying data,
-Adding data
+2. Adding data,
-Updating data
+3. Updating data,
-Deleting data
+4. Deleting data,
-Sales transactions
+5. Sales transactions